AlaaLab/WebCP/README.md

 ## Known Bugs

 1. May need to modify code for cpu if your machine doesn't support GPU acceleration (cuda).
 In particular, may need to download specific torch version from website (i.e. 1.13.1+cu117)

+## Credits
+1. The selenium-based data mining procedure in our library (all files in ./image_caption_scraper) were forked from the following repository and subsequently modified: https://github.com/alishibli97/image-caption-scraper.
+We thank the author for creating such a convenient open-source data mining library.